MomX/Momocs/README.md

 Use Momocs
 --------
 __Get the last version:__
-* First get `devtools` with `install.packages("devtools")`
-* Then, download and load the very last version with:
+* First get `devtools` with `install.packages("devtools")` then, download and load the very last version with:
 ```
 devtools::install_github("vbonhomme/Momocs", build_vignettes=TRUE)
 library(Momocs)
 ````

-__Note that:__
-* The current [CRAN](http://cran.r-project.org/web/packages/Momocs/index.html) version (0.2) has been published in [_Journal of Statistical Software_](http://www.jstatsoft.org/v56/i13/paper)
+* Please note that the current [CRAN](http://cran.r-project.org/web/packages/Momocs/index.html) version (0.2) has been published in [_Journal of Statistical Software_](http://www.jstatsoft.org/v56/i13/paper) and is no longer supported.
-* Since then, Momocs has been almost entirely rewritten and considerably enlarged.
+* Since then, Momocs has been entirely rewritten and considerably enlarged.
-* A CRAN version will be released when most of the features planned below (*) will be part of Momocs.
+* A CRAN version will be released in summer 2015
+* A visual manual can be found there [http://vbonhomme.github.io]
 * Also, some tutorials are on their way

 __You are welcome to:__